Crème Brûlée

 Spoon in a partially-eaten creme brulee.

 Julia Child famously said, “I think every woman should have a blowtorch.”
-While it’s uncertain which recipe she was referring to—a blowtorch has many uses in the kitchen—it certainly applies to one of the most iconic French desserts: crème brûlée.
-This luscious dessert consists of a creamy vanilla custard crowned with a shatteringly crisp layer of caramelized sugar and translates to “burnt cream.”
-Although it’s often found on the menus of fancy restaurants, crème brûlée is surprisingly simple to whip up at home.
+While we don’t know exactly which recipe she was referring to, it certainly applies to one of the most iconic French desserts: crème brûlée.
+This luscious dessert features a creamy vanilla custard topped with a shatteringly crisp layer of caramelized sugar—its name even translates to “burnt cream.”
+Though it often shows up on the menus of fancy restaurants, it’s surprisingly simple to make at home.

-If you don’t have a blowtorch, don’t worry — a broiler works just fine for caramelizing the sugar (though I must admit, using a blowtorch is quite the thrill!).
-To make this dessert, you’ll need four 8-ounce custard dishes or ramekins, as well as a large roasting pan.
-Much like cheesecake and flan, crème brûlée needs to be cooked in a water bath to ensure gentle, even cooking.
+If you don’t have a blowtorch, no worries—a broiler will do the job (though, I’ll admit, using a blowtorch is pretty fun!).
+You’ll need four 8-ounce custard dishes or ramekins and a large roasting pan.
+Much like cheesecake and flan, crème brûlée needs to be cooked in a water bath to ensure it cooks gently and evenly.

 What You’ll Need To Make Crème Brûlée